ash/raku-course/essentials/data-types/allomorphs/index.md

   in block <unit> at allomorphs.raku line 2
 ```

-Notice that you get an error even if the input string can be casted to a number, but not integer.
+Notice that you get an error even if the input string can be cast to a number, but not an integer.
 As it is not possible to store a floating-point or a rational number in an integer container, Raku will emit an exception:

 ```
 $ raku allomorphs.raku